UCLcaozhiyu/casa0015-Good-Friend-Medallion/README.md

 # **🔵 Good Friend Medallion - P2P Direction Finder**

 **"Find your target, no server required."**
-> "When danger is near, it trembles..." - Inspired by the Witcher's medallion

 > 📌 **A Bluetooth-based peer-to-peer location and direction finder.**
-> Inspired by the **Witcher's medallion**, this app vibrates when you are close to another user running the app.
-The closer you get, the stronger the vibration.
+> Inspired by the **Witcher's medallion**, The program vibrates when you are near another user, and use Magic (BLE) to probe nearby Bluetooth devices to find out how far away they are from you, and the closer you are after docking that device, the stronger the vibration.

 ![Witcher Medallion](https://vignette.wikia.nocookie.net/witcher/images/0/03/Tw3_medallion.png/revision/latest/scale-to-width-down/2000?cb=20160416054840)
 **"The Witcher Medallion – When danger is near, it trembles..."**